-Subsequent to initial recognition, financial assets at amortized cost, including cash, accounts receivable (including related parties), other receivables and other current assets are measured at amortized cost, which equals the gross carrying amount determined using the effective interest method less any impairment loss.
+Subsequent to initial recognition, financial assets at amortized cost, including cash, accounts receivable (including related parties), other receivables (including related parties) and other current assets are measured at amortized cost, which equals the gross carrying amount determined using the effective interest method less any impairment loss.
 Exchange differences are recognized in profit or loss.